Dissipative fracton superfluids: Dipole sigma model

 Thus, we see that the conserved dipole density $n_i = \pi_i + n x_i$ (current $J^{ij}=K^{ij} + J^i x_j$) receives contributions from both an ``orbital" $n x_i$ ($J^i x_j$) and ``intrinsic" part $\pi_i$ ($K^{ij}$).
 Actually, Eq. \eqref{eq:dipole} can be derived by combining the Euler-Lagrange equations Eqs. \eqref{eq:euler-lagrange}.

 Since we are assuming translational invariance, we also find the local conservation laws for momentum and energy

 where the constitutive relations read

-From Eq. \eqref{eq_pdensity} it is natural to interpret $\nabla\theta$ as the velocity of the s-wave component of the condensate, whereas $\nabla\psi_i$ can be interpreted as the velocity of the $i-$component of the p-wave condensate.
+From Eq. \eqref{eq_pdensity} it is natural to interpret $\nabla\theta$ as the velocity of the $s$-wave component of the condensate, whereas $\nabla\psi_i$ can be interpreted as the velocity of the $i-$component of the $p$-wave condensate.
 Therefore, we define the velocities $u_i, \xi_{ij}$ as

 Notice that the dipole superfluid velocity is invariant under $U(1)$ and dipole transformations.
 Therefore, all superfluid flows related by a dipole transformation have the same dipole superfluid velocity.
 On the contrary, the monopole superfluid velocity is boosted as $\delta u_i=\beta_i$.
 In some sense, a dipole transformation can be understood as a boost that commutes with time translations.
 Thus, the state cannot be labelled by $u_i$ but instead it must be labelled by a boost invariant velocity $v_i^s=u_i - \psi_i$.